dotmh/nowplaying.api.dotmh.services/README.md

 - on the Deno Deploy dashboard click "New App"
 - Connect Deno deploy to your GitHub account
 - Select the fork of this repo you made
-- Click the "Add Environment Variables"
+- Click the "Add Environment Variables" button
 - Add the following
   - add `LASTFM_API_KEY` with your API Key from Last.fm
   - add `CONFIG_USER` with the last.fm username